OgnyanDD/Software-Technologies/TF23. JAVA BASIC WEB - EX (CALCULATOR)/README.md

 **Follow these steps to run the application:**
 - Install JDK (if you not have it);
-- Configure IDE;
+- Import project to take the Maven dependencies;
-- Write *"http://localhost:8000/"* in your browser;
+- Write *"http://localhost:8000/"* in your browser;<br/>

 ## Screen preview of my design: